 But there are also many colourful frescoes on the walls around town which enlivens the the sights of a stroll around town.

 Of course Cannes isn't short of cash in the bank to decorate the masonry.
 This is a prosperous town and an international honey pot of delights for people who visit from all over the world.

-Originally the town was largely popularised as a holiday destination by the British gentility back in Victorian times when the it was just a simple fishing port unknown and untouched by the curious interloper.
+Originally it was largely popularised as a holiday destination by the British gentility back in Victorian times when it was just a simple fishing port unknown and untouched by the curious interloper.

 Brougham's villa at the Croix des Gardes still stands today among many other relics of the little colony of the pale-faced chattering classes of the British aristocracy who came to bask in the warm glow of the southern skies.

 In the 19th century winter residences became increasingly popular after Sir Henry blazed that southern trail back in 1835.
 But today it's the summer months that attract modern tourists to the beaches, boutiques and to enjoy the buildings and surroundings.
 Without a doubt there are certainly many interesting architectural marvels to enjoy in Cannes.